andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/ms3e2a-connecting-to-mbaas/README.md

 ### Exercise 2a

-_note: This exercise is 2 of xxx in a series of exercises that follow on from each other and should not be used independently_
+_note: This exercise is 2 of 12 in a series of exercises that follow on from each other and should not be used independently_

 #### Description